 The session closes with the presentation of the new IDB Invest Corporate Governance Principles for SOEs — a landmark framework for the region.

 Expectations of corporate reporting are changing.
-Sustainability reporting is shifting from largely voluntary disclosures towards mandatory requirements built on shared frameworks that allow regulators, investors and other stakeholders to better assess and compare risk, performance and long-term resilience.
+Sustainability reporting is shifting from largely voluntary disclosures toward mandatory requirements built on shared frameworks that allow regulators, investors and other stakeholders to better assess and compare risk, performance and long-term resilience.

-This increases the responsibility on reporting teams to demonstrate greater confidence in their data, processes and claims - often while working with tighter budgets and leaner resources.
+This increases the responsibility on reporting teams to demonstrate greater confidence in their data, processes and claims —often while working with tighter budgets and leaner resources.

 When applied well, technology can help organizations meet higher expectations, while also improving efficiency, improving collaboration across teams and strengthening the credibility and reliability of reported information.